taustation-fan/taustation-fan.github.io/ships.md

 Using a ship consumes fuel proportionally to the travel distance.
 You can refuel at any dock, though the price per fuel depends on the station, and is roughly proportional to the station level.
-It varies between roughly 1,500 credits per gram on Tau Station to about 12,000 credits per gram on Yards of Gadani and Bordeaux:
+It is roughly calculated as *1159 credits + 540 credits * station level*, so roughly between 1,500 credits per gram on Tau Station to about 12,000 credits per gram on Yards of Gadani and Bordeaux:

 | Station level | price in credits/gram | System         |
 |---------------|-----------------------|----------------|